xmindltd/xmindmark/README.md

 > xmindmark --format svg <your-xmindmark-file>
 ```

-You can use `-f` or `--format` flag to specify the target format of the output file.
+You can use the `-f` or `--format` flag to specify the target format of the output file.
 So far xmindmark supports these target formats:

 - `xmind`
 - `svg`